Raymond Township, Champaign County, Illinois

 Raymond Township is a township in Champaign County, Illinois, USA.
 As of the 2020 census, its population was 354 and it contained 175 housing units.

 History

 Raymond Township formed from a portion of Sidney Township on an unknown date.

 Geography

+Raymond is Township 17 North, Range 10 East of the Third Principal Meridian.

 According to the 2010 census, the township has a total area of 36.25 sqmi, all land.